 On the way back I stopped at the Grand Palace.
 I did not go into the palace, it was expensive and very crowded.
 Instead I took a tuktuk to Wat Suthat, a small but nice temple.
 Taking a tuktuk is inexpensive, but you have to be aware that they work for the various stores.
 So any trip in a tuktuk involves visits to three stores.
 Some of the jewelry that I saw in one of the stores actually looked nice, but was too expensive.
 I am sure you can find better prices if you know your way around.

-Bangkok.
+From there I walked to Wat Pho.
+This is the most impressive complex that I saw in Bangkok.
 It is definitely worth a long visit.
 The roof decorations are mirrored glass pieces.
 It was fairly overcast, so it was not very bright.
 But the sun was shining through holes in the clouds and reflecting off the glass pieces.
 This made for eye-catching light flashes from different parts of the temple roofs when I moved around.

 One of the main attraction in Wat Pho is the statue of the Reclining Buddha.
 It is 15 m (49 ft) high and 43 m (141 ft) long.
-The 3 m (10 ft) high and 4.5 m (14.8 ft) long foot of Buddha displays are inlaid with mother-of-pearl.
+The 3 m (10 ft) high and 4.5 m (14.8 ft) long soles of the feet of Buddha are inlaid with mother-of-pearl.
 They are divided into 108 arranged panels, displaying the auspicious symbols by which Buddha can be identified, like flowers, dancers, white elephants, tigers and altar accessories.
 108 is an auspicious number in Buddhism.
-I came across this number also in
+I came across this number also in Bhutan on this trip.

 From Wat Pho I returned to the river and took the boat back to my starting point.
 It was a great way to see quite a bit of the city.